shoaibur/Deep-Learning/recurrent-neural-networks/README.md

 # Hyperparameters
   * Optimizer hyperparameters
     * Learning rate - The most important one.
+      * Validation error decreasing - learning rate is good.
+      * Validation error decreasing slowly - learning rate is low, increase it.
+      * Validation error increasing - learning rate is high, decrease it.
+      * A good starting point of learning rate is 0.01, but try with other values between 0.1 and 0.000001.
+    * Learning rate decay - Adaptive learning rate, start with a higher value  and decrease linearly or exponentially after some number of epochs.
     * Mini-batch size
     * Number of epochs
   * Model hyperparameters
     * Number of hidden units